zhanglix/asyncio/README.md

 ## What is AsyncIO?

 Currently, AsyncIO is a C++ coroutine helper library based on llvm-5.0's (or above) coroutine feature.
-AsyncIO makes it much easier to write coroutine methods, generator sand asynchronous generators.
+AsyncIO makes it much easier to write coroutine methods, generators and asynchronous generators.

-## What is coroutine?
+## What are Coroutines?
 Coroutines are of a special kind of _Functions_ whose execution can be 'paused' at some specific positions and be resumed at the paused position later.
-Coroutines can make writing asynchronous logic codes like synchronous codes, and has much lower overhead than multithreading synchronous implementation.
+With Coroutines asynchronous codes can be written like synchronous codes, and has much lower overhead than multithreading synchronous implementation.

 A typical asynchronous event-driven logic which based on callback mechanism usually looks like this: